DikshithaAnand/voice-en-ja-translator/README.md

 # 🎙️ Voice-Based English ↔ Japanese Translator

 ## 📌 Overview
-This project is a **production-ready NLP and Speech Processing system** that performs **speech-to-speech translation** between **English and Japanese**.
+This project is a **production-ready NLP and speech processing system** that enables **speech-to-speech translation** between **English and Japanese**.

-Users can **record their voice directly in the browser**, and the system automatically:
+Users can **record their voice directly in the browser**, after which the system automatically:
 1. Converts speech to text
-2. Translates the text
+2. Translates the recognized text
-3. Plays translated speech
+3. Plays back the translated speech
-4. Displays confidence and quality metrics
+4. Displays confidence and audio quality metrics
-5. Highlights words in sync with audio
+5. Highlights words in real time, synchronized with the audio

-The system is designed with **accuracy, transparency, and scalability** in mind.
+The system is built with a strong focus on **accuracy, transparency, and scalability**.

 ---